brylevkirill/notes/interesting recent papers.md

 [interesting older papers - artificial curiosity and creativity](https://github.com/brylevkirill/notes/blob/master/Artificial%20Intelligence.md#interesting-papers---artificial-curiosity-and-creativity)

 ----
+#### ["The Uncertainty Bellman Equation and Exploration"](https://arxiv.org/abs/1709.05380) O'Donoghue, Osband, Munos, Mnih
+  `exploration guided by uncertainty in value function`
+>	"We consider uncertainty Bellman equation which connects the uncertainty at any time-step to the expected uncertainties at subsequent time-steps, thereby extending the potential exploratory benefit of a policy beyond individual time-steps.
+We prove that the unique fixed point of the UBE yields an upper bound on the variance of the estimated value of any fixed policy.
+This bound can be much tighter than traditional count-based bonuses that compound standard deviation rather than variance.
+Importantly, and unlike several existing approaches to optimism, this method scales naturally to large systems with complex generalization."

 #### ["Contextual Decision Processes with Low Bellman Rank are PAC-Learnable"](https://arxiv.org/abs/1610.09512) Jiang, Krishnamurthy, Agarwal, Langford, Schapire
   `provably correct and sample efficient exploration`
 >	"This paper studies systematic exploration for reinforcement learning with rich observations and function approximation.
 We introduce a new model called contextual decision processes, that unifies and generalizes most prior settings.
 Our first contribution is a complexity measure, the Bellman rank, that we show enables tractable learning of near-optimal behavior in these processes and is naturally small for many well-studied reinforcement learning settings.
 Our second contribution is a new reinforcement learning algorithm that engages in systematic exploration to learn contextual decision processes with low Bellman rank.
 Our algorithm provably learns near-optimal behavior with a number of samples that is polynomial in all relevant parameters but independent of the number of unique observations.
 The approach uses Bellman error minimization with optimistic exploration and provides new insights into efficient exploration for reinforcement learning with function approximation."